KabalMcBlade/Ion/README.md

 * Use the mouse wheel to go toward or far away the object
 * Press R to auto rotate the model
 * Hold key A increase x 10 the wheel speed of the mouse and S to increase x 100
+* Press U will decrease the scale by 10, press I will increase the scale by 10

 Pressing the key L, you can change the control from the model to the light In this case, toggling the L key you will have: